Kevin Spacey Confronting the accusations

 The “Let me be Frank” Videos garnered over 100K reactions.
 71% of engagements were positive while only 1.4% upset or outraged.
 That on the other side, “HoC” Season 6 Trailer slightly earned over 10K reactions with only 50% positive reactions.
 How shocking is that?!

-In the first seven days of its availability, the season 6 premiere episode in full received an average minute audience of 2.9 million U.S. viewers compared with 4.4 million for season 5’s first episode over the same time period (May 30-June 5 2017).
+During the first seven days of its availability, the season 6 premiere episode in full received an average minute audience of 2.9 million U.S. viewers compared with 4.4 million for season 5’s first episode over the same time period (May 30-June 5 2017).

 Here’s the Nielsen breakdown of U.S. viewing by episode for “HOC” season 6: